 - If it makes anyone cry, stop.
 Just don’t let the kids know this one, especially if they’re baby crocodiles.

 - Quality isn’t the point.
 It’s not your job to mark their work or make them do it again.
 Only help if they ask.
 Otherwise accept sub-standard scribbles without comment.
+If they ask help for lengthy essays, you can suggest that they can find completely free essays online.

 - The teacher couldn’t care less whether you can punctuate or conjugate.
 Don’t compete.